vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ```
 Equivalently `^gambit(^$$tmp1)` is legal.

-See also Indirect Pattern Elements in Advanced Patterns.
+See also Indirect Pattern Elements in [ChatScript Pattern Redux](ChatScript-Pattern-Redux.md) manual.

 ## Bot variables